By Galapagos Islands specialist Holly

 What I enjoyed most about the Charles Darwin Research Station was the scientific, conservationist context it gave to my trip.
 There’s an excellent explanation of how Darwin used Galapagos mockingbirds and finches to form his theory of evolution.
 You’ll also get an understanding of the conservation efforts being made to protect the islands today.

-Swim with penguins and sea lions
+See penguins and sea lions

 About 95% of the Galapagos’ 2000-strong penguin population is found in the Western Islands of Isabela and Fernandina, and sightings are never guaranteed.